 - During a rest leave, Milo flies with Yossarian to Cairo on some business.

 - Milo takes them from Pianosa to Sicily to Palermo.
 At each stop, he keeps promising Yossarian and Orr a nice hotel room with prostitutes where they can relax.
 They never get these hotel rooms because Milo keeps abandoning them for new projects.

 - The rest of the trip is similarly frustrating.
-Milo seems like an official in every city they stop in and everywhere they stop, he goes off to buy or sell something.
-All his profits, he claims, goes towards the syndicate, though his methods for making said profits are dubious.
+Milo seems like an official in every city they stop in, and everywhere they stop, he goes off to buy or sell something.
+All his profits, he claims, go toward the syndicate, though his methods for making said profits are dubious.

 - They fly from Palermo to Naples to Malta to Oran to Cairo.
 In Cairo, Milo buys Egyptian cotton and green red bananas.